isfaidaznam/loan-repayment-prediction/README.md

 - Failure of repayment is a rare case.
 - Higher income does help prevent failure to repay, but there are inbetween where they might be overly confident to be able to repay and taking larger risk in applying a loan.
 - Higher the debt, the more likely to fail repayment.
-- The longer you work, does not necessarily mean you are more capable of repaying the loan.
+- The longer you work, does not necessarily mean that you are more capable of repaying the loan.
 - Be careful to apply a loan if you don't have any type of owning a home.
 - Monthly installments may not be the factor of failure repayment